Error-331/code_tests/docs/bible/links.md

 Until He Comes - October 29 (Take stock of the gifts and blessings you do have instead of wishing for what you don't; A simple redirection of your focus can be enough to empower you instead of leaving you feeling helpless; We need the encouragement and support of loved ones and community as much as we need the Holy Spirit's help);

+Treasures of Darkness - October 30 (There is no reason to fear dark seasons of grief, suffering, or unanswered questions, for God is with us in it.
+As we look to him, he reveals treasures hidden within the darkest moments of our lives);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;